 Football in the United States.
 If it's autumn and your network carries the NFL, expect a pop-up ad or commercial every five minutes reminding you when the next game is and who's playing.
 Even when it's a sports station like ESPN, the NFL will be promoted far more than anything else it carries.
 Those above problems with preemption?
 Baseball fans have the same problem when they're waiting for the World Series and Fox won't cut away from James Brown and Terry Bradshaw yukking it up...

-When it comes to college football, ESPN practically runs the show; they have lucrative broadcast deals with all the major conferences (particularly the SEC, Big Ten, and ACC, among the most powerful conferences) which is a practically a license to print and give their schools money by default, ESPN chooses start times for its games, and they even coded software used by the majority of the teams to help build their game schedules.
-During the post-season, they have broadcast rights to the majority of bowl games (including the all-important BCS, and its successor for 2014-15, the College Football Playoff), and even run nine of their own.
+When it comes to college football, ESPN practically runs the show; they have lucrative broadcast deals with all the major conferences (particularly the SEC, Big Ten, and ACC, among the most powerful conferences in Division I FBS) which is a practically a license to print and give their schools money by default, ESPN chooses start times for its games, and they even coded software used by the majority of the teams to help build their game schedules, meaning nearly all of the college schedules at the start of the season have the time TBA everywhere.
+In 2011 the network started an entire network devoted to the Texas Longhorns, and in 2014, one devoted to the SEC.
+During the post-season, they have broadcast rights to almost every bowl game (including the all-important College Football Playoff, which they also sell the naming rights for each game; which stole Fox's sole bowl game away from them, as if losing the BCS to ESPN was bad enough), and even run nine of their own.

-There was a stretch of time starting around the turn of the century when Fox delayed the season premiere of many of its shows until after its baseball coverage ended; since the network has had exclusive rights to the World Series since 2000, this meant fans of The Simpsons and The X-Files had to wait until November to see new episodes.
-Starting in 2005, the show returned to launching shows like Simpsons in September — but the Series still kept the annual Halloween Episode from airing until after the holiday came and went.
-In The New Tens, Fox usually airs the Halloween show weeks before the holiday instead.
+Due to the MLB post-season, there was a stretch of time starting around the turn of the century when Fox delayed the season premiere of many of its shows until after the World Series to accommodate its coverage.
+This meant fans of The Simpsons and The X-Files had to wait until November to see new episodes.
+Starting in 2005, Fox returned to launching major shows in September — but the Series still kept the Simpsons' annual Halloween Episode from airing until after the holiday came and went.
+However, thanks to the growing shift of sports to cable, Fox lost much of its post-season coverage: as of 2014, Fox now only airs the World Series, as the Division Series and League Championship Series are split between Fox Sports 1 and TBS.
+TBS held exclusive rights to the Division Series and one Championship Series (the other aired on Fox) from 2006 to 2014.

 Tennis on Eurosport.
 Go to any forum of a particular sport that isn't Association Football (or Tennis obviously) and you are guaranteed to find that most European fans there absolutely despise Tennis for the sole reason that they've spent large chunks of the last 20 years wanting to watch their favorite sport but not able to, as Eurosport was preempting it with an overtimed Tennis match, usually from the lower rounds of some unimportant tournament.
 Cycling and Basketball fans are especially prone to fly into a rage from this.